Toby7658/History-Onics/README.md

 ## Logo

 The logo 'HistoryOnics' is a play on words.
-Histrionic, meaning overly dramatic and theatrical. is in keeping with the dramatic history and storytelling of Ireland.
+Histrionic, meaning overly dramatic or theatrical. is in keeping with the dramatic history and storytelling of Ireland.
 The font, "Cormorant SC" may also be seen as dramatic, coupled together with colour #2f4f4f brings a bold effect, in keeping with an Irish historical theme.
 Upon clicking on the logo, the user is brought back to the landing page.